NativeScript/docs-v7/setup/ns-cli-setup/ns-setup-linux.md

 ## System Requirements

 * Ubuntu 14.04 LTS
-* Node.js 0.10.26 or a later stable official release except Node.js 0.10.34
+* Node.js 0.10.35 or a later stable 0.x release
 * G++ compiler
 * JDK 8 or a later stable official release
 * Apache Ant 1.8 or later